 With its bright orange inflorescence, Tillandsia dyeriana definitely has a tropical flair.
 The actual flowers are white, but they are upstaged by the exuberance of the bracts.
 This is one of a few air plants that can also be grown in pots, where it can be better assured of adequate moisture.
 Give this air plant lots of humidity.
 When grown in pots, it can get rather large, at 12 to 18 inches in height.Continue to 17 of 26 below.

 Unlike most air plants, Tillandsia fasciculata has multiple common names, including quill-leaf air plant, giant air plant cardinal air plant, and wild pineapple.
 This is one of the most commonly grown air plants and there are hundreds of variations and hybrids.
 The species has a red and green inflorescence that stays attractive for weeks.
 It is quite a large Tillandsia, with specimens as tall as three feet possible.Continue to 18 of 26 below.

 Instead of a rosette of slender leaves, Tillandsia flabellata grows tall and vase-shaped, with a spray of flowers sometimes described as a candelabra.
 This is a large plant, as air plants go, growing 10 to 12 inches tall, that sends out multiple red flower spikes.Continue to 19 of 26 below.

 Tillandsia fuchsii var. garcilis

 This air plant was formerly called Tillandsia argentea.
 It has a bulbous base that is likened to a pincushion and long, extremely thin gray-green leaves.
-Tillandsia fuchsii var. garcilis is a delicate plant that only gets about 5 to 6 inches tall and remains 1 to 2 inches in width.
+Tillandsia fuchsii var. garcilis is a delicate plant that only gets about five to six inches tall and remains one to two inches in width.
 Even the flashy orange-red inflorescence is dainty.Continue to 20 of 26 below.

 20 of 26